Marine Spatial Ecology

 Managers use NCCOS data, tools, and predictive models to evaluate alternative management strategies with emphasis on regional scale ecosystem processes that support ecosystem-based management.
 The public and/or key stakeholder groups must also be engaged in understanding and accepting the regional ecosystem science that underlies the management options and decisions if they are to give the support needed for difficult and fiscally challenging management decisions.
 Regional governance bodies value the broader ecosystem science approach NCCOS provides, as their management issues remain complex, crossing scientific disciplines as well as geopolitical borders.

-Over 90 percent of seafood consumed in the United States is imported, resulting in a $12 billion trade deficit, food insecurity, and missed economic opportunities.
+Eighty-five percent of seafood consumed in the United States is imported, resulting in a $14 billion trade deficit, food insecurity, and missed economic opportunities.
 For many coastal communities, aquaculture promises economic development, revitalization of working waterfronts, and a more resilient coastal landscape.
 With an immense exclusive economic zone, U.S. coastal resources are vast and capable of providing environmentally sustainable seafood to meet growing U.S. and global demand.

 Coastal managers, planners, and the aquaculture industry need NCCOS’s innovative science.
 Predictive models, data sets, maps, tools, and targeted research are defining and informing sustainable aquaculture development along every coastline of the nation.
 NOAA, the aquaculture industry, and coastal communities are working together to maintain healthy resilient coastal ecosystems to cultivate a sustainable aquaculture economy.